 Valyrian steel was manufactured in the Valyrian Freehold with dragonfire before the freehold fell.
-Valyrian steel blades are lighter, stronger, and sharper than even the best castle-forged steel, and feature distinctive rippled patterns similar to Damascus steel, the mark of steel that has been folded back on itself many thousands of times.
+Valyrian steel blades are lighter, stronger, and sharper than even the best castle-forged steel, and feature distinctive rippled patterns similar to real world Damascus steel, the mark of steel that has been folded back on itself many thousands of times.
 Most Valyrian steel blades in Westeros are treasured heirlooms of noble houses, each with its own name and storied history.
 Valyrian steel keeps its edge forever.
 Valyrian steel was always costly, but it became considerably more so when there was no more Valyria, the secret of its making lost with the Doom.

 Only the greatest weaponsmiths can reforge swords from existing Valyrian steel, making those remaining weapons highly treasured and extremely rare.
 The blacksmiths of Qohor claim to know how to reforge Valyrian steel.